 SAF NSF pay

-For those in SAF, your NSF allowance is made up of your monthly rank allowance and monthly combat allowance.
+For those in SAF, your NSF allowance is made up of your monthly rank allowance + vocation allowance (previously known as combat allowance).
+The higher your rank, the more responsibilities you presumably have, and therefore the higher your allowance.

 NSF monthly rank allowance